ustaxcourt/ef-cms/SETUP.md

 - `SHARED_SONAR_KEY` / your Sonar API project key, e.g. `ef-cms-shared`
 - `COGNITO_SUFFIX` / your suffix to use for the Cognito URL, e.g. `flexion-efcms`

 11. At the CLI, set up the jobs via the `setup-jobs.sh` script, which is in `management/bin/`.
+(This must be run from within `management/management/`, like such: `../bin/setup-jobs.sh`.)
 This script takes three arguments, with a complete command like: `../bin/setup-jobs.sh https://github.com/flexion/ef-cms.git flexion ef-cms`.
 Those arguments are, in this order:
     - Your Git repository’s URL, e.g. `https://github.com/examplecourt/ef-cms.git`.

 - Your organization’s name in GitHub, e.g. `examplecourt`.